DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

       href: https://qa.apply-for-teacher-training.education.gov.uk/rails/mailers
 ---

-If a referee declines a request or doesn’t respond then we automatically send an email to the candidate to inform them.
+If a referee declines a request or does not respond then we automatically send an email to the candidate to inform them.
 The candidate currently needs to reply to that email with a new referee’s name, email address and their relationship to them.

 There are three reasons a candidate might need to do this: